IT’S A BEST BUY BECAUSE:

-Pilot is one of the few vehicles in its class to offer 8-passenger seating capacity—all Pilots seat eight except for the top-line models; the Elite has captain’s chairs in the second row for 7-passenger capacity, and the Touring offers them as an option.
+All Pilots seat eight except for the top-line models; the Elite and Black Edition have captain’s chairs in the second row for 7-passenger capacity, and the Touring offers them as an option.

 WHAT IS IT?

 When equipped with the 6-speed automatic transmission, the Pilot is EPA-rated at 19 mpg city/27 highway with front-wheel drive and 18/26 with all-wheel drive.
 Nine-speed models are rated at 20/27 with FWD and 19/26 with AWD.
-In Consumer Guide® testing, an all-wheel-drive Elite averaged 19.3 mpg in about 90-percent city driving.
+In Consumer Guide® testing, an all-wheel-drive Elite averaged 18.2 mpg in about 55-percent city driving.

 VALUE IN CLASS

 The Honda Pilot is one of the larger midsize SUVs on the market, and it’s also one of the most space-efficient.
-In addition to its capacious interior, the Pilot boasts excellent road manners for a plus-sized SUV and a fine selection of safety and technology features that gets even better with the updated 2019 models.
+In addition to its capacious interior, the Pilot boasts excellent road manners for a plus-sized SUV and a fine selection of safety and technology features.
 Despite its focus on function over flash, the Pilot’s cabin has a very high-quality feel.
 If you need to move a lot of people and stuff and aren’t interested in a minivan, the Pilot is one of the best family haulers around.